kyleseven/DiscordRedditNotifier/README.md

 ```
 This watcher will watch r/kpop for new posts that contain *any* of the strings in `search_terms` in the title.
 Read more about watchers [here](docs/watchers.md).

-Once the watcher finds a post that matches, a message will be sent to the channel defined by `channel_id`, as shown below.
+Once the watcher finds a post that matches, an embed will be sent to the channel defined by `channel_id`, as shown below.

 ![notification](https://i.imgur.com/vxlLEs3.png)